|

-Early in 1963 Daisy partnered with
+Early in 1963 Daisy partnered with the U.S. Jaycees

-become the nation’s largest and most far reaching
+largest and most far reaching youth Shooting

-youth Shooting Education Program.
-To date the grass
+Education Program.
+To date the grass roots

-and marksmanship.
-It concludes each year with the
+It concludes each

-Matches (IBBGCM).
-The first of these was held
+first of these was held in July, 1966 in Vandalia,

 Today the concept has expanded to